-You traveled to India this past summer as part of the STEM Policy and Healthcare Cohort.
+You traveled to India this past summer as part of the Global Women in STEM and Policy Undergraduate Research Training Honors Program (GWSTEM).
 What did you learn there?

 Our cohort studied the political and socioeconomic factors affecting women with breast cancer, but also healthcare in India in general.
 We interviewed women living in rural communities, after spending a year building our survey questions.
 It was an incredible experience to meet these women.
 It was eye opening to study healthcare policy in a different cultural environment.
 This fall we will formulate our results and present our research at a few conferences.

 You’re also an Honors Scholar.
 What’s your favorite part of being in the Honors Program?